davidrhoden/davidrhoden-basic-netlify/timeline/chainsaw-pelican-apr-23-2000.md

 ---
-title: the strangest wedding present
+title: We got the strangest wedding present.
 date: 2000-04-23T13:00:00.000Z
 summary: I actually lived like this.
 excerpt: I actually lived like this.